papasop/Einstein-s/README.md

    → It gives correct 2D curvature but NOT 4D vacuum condition → The gap is real and structural (need σ₂)

-2. K=1 at field level does NOT give R=0 automatically (Test 1 confirmed)
+2. PARTIALLY RESOLVED (Step 2): K=1 at field level CAN be read as R=0 → C_radial = C_angular is a valid "field-level K=1"
-   → Need angular sector participation
-   → May require fundamentally new construction for 4D cost
+   → But this is interpretation of GR, not derivation from cost → The reading is correct; the derivation gap remains

 3. Matter definition from cost deviation may be circular → "T_μν = G_μν/8π" is just the definition